mwmlln/shinju_select/README.md

 * Review
 * Enquiry

-As products unit prices are high, I have customised product model to include stock number to avoid shoppers being charged for the items that are not available.
+As products unit prices are high, I have customised a product model to include stock number to avoid shoppers being charged for the items that are not available.

 ### 1.8 Structure

   1. The site visitor will first be presented with the landing page where they can read the purpose of this site.
 In the navigation menu they are presented with a choice to register or sign in if already registered.
 There is a search bar and shop link that opens up the page with products list.
-  Below the sliding hero images, there are large links to open the product page in 4 different categories, view all or New products.
+  Below the sliding hero images, there are large links to open the product page in 4 different categories, view all or new products.
-  Site visitor can be registered or log in from the navigation menu at any time.
+  Site visitors can be registered or log in from the navigation menu at any time.

   2. In the Product list page, all of the products are displayed, unless specific category or tag is chosen to open the page.
 Each product has button to open the product detail page.

   3. In the product detail page, shoppers can learn about the products details and add this item in the bag to purchase.
-  There are buttons for category and tags displayed in which product belong to and shoppers can press these buttons to display other similar items to compare products they are interested in.
+  There are tags displayed for products to be sorted into different categories and shoppers can press these buttons to display other similar items to compare products they are interested in.
   Available stock number is displayed here also.
 As the products sold in this site are rather expensive, the site owner should try their best to prevent shoppers being charged for the product that are not available to them.
-  There are button to go back to the product list page or add the item in their shopping bag.
+  There is a  button to go back to the product list page or add the item in their shopping bag.
 When a product is added in the shopping bag popup toast message appears at the top right corner with the items included in the shopping bag.
 Shoppers can proceed to the shopping bag page by pressing either the button in the toast message or shopping basket icon in the navigation bar.

   4. In Shopping bag page, shoppers can adjust the item quantity or remove items from their shopping bag.
   When they are happy with their item choices, they can proceed to the checkout page for Secure Payment.